Snowy Driving Tips: How To Properly Pump Your Brakes

 When you pump your brakes in snow, you’re essentially trying to create a layer of ice between your tires and the road.
 This ice will help your tires grip the road and prevent you from sliding or skidding.
 Here’s how to do it:

 1. Drive slowly.
-This may seem like an obvious one, but it’s worth repeating.
+This may seem obvious, but it’s worth repeating.
 When driving in snow, it’s important to take things slow.
 Not only will this help you avoid accidents, but it will also give you more time to react if you do start to slip or slide.

 2. Press down on the brake pedal slowly and evenly.
 You don’t want to press too hard or fast—just a light, steady pressure will do the trick.